 Module 1: Data Backup

 This tool provides a backup system that is smart enough to take back up of that data, which has not been backed up.
-There is a complete algorithm that ensures to cross-check the number and types of files on the cloud and on the device, storage space, network restrictions, OS settings, and other user-defined configurations, before initiating a backup.
-Apart from these stringent configurations, the tool ensures that the data transfer occurs in a secure manner and offers enhanced security options including data encryption where key management is with the client.
+There is a complete algorithm that ensures to cross-check the numbers and types of files on the cloud and on the device, storage space, network restrictions, OS settings, and other user-defined configurations, before initiating a backup.
+Apart from these stringent configurations, the tool ensures that the data transfer occurs in a secure manner and offers enhanced security options including data encryption.

 It includes the following features: